-We talk to Phil Brace, the Chief Executive of the Little Princess Trust – the LONDON-PARIS by Tour de France official charity partner, about the trust, why you should cycle for The Little Princess Trust team and how to sign-up.
+Last year we caught up with Phil Brace, the Chief Executive of the charity, about the trust, why you should cycle for The Little Princess Trust team and how to sign up….

 Can you tell me a bit about the Trust – its history, role and aims?